Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MinAltitude = 50

-The maximum sea-level altitude the vehicle will attempt.
+The maximum altitude above sea-level the vehicle will attempt.

     MaxAltitude = 400